-Check out the full webinar on Google for nonprofits below to find out how to get up and running with your advertising grant as soon as possible.
+Check out the full webinar on Google for nonprofits below to find out how to get up and running with your Google advertising grant as soon as possible.

 For a sneak peek of what we learned, read on for a few key takeaways from the webinar.

 Based on their experience with clients, the Community Boost Consulting team found that nonprofits awarded $10,000 in Google Ad Grants per month can drive: